gatsbyjs/gatsby/README.md

 ## Thanks

-Thanks to our many contributors and sponsors as well as the companies sponsering our testing and hosting infrastructure, Travis CI, Appveyor, and Netlify.
+Thanks to our many contributors and sponsors as well as the companies sponsoring our testing and hosting infrastructure, Travis CI, Appveyor, and Netlify.

 ## Backers